GenevieveDorrell/ReverseGeoCoding/README.md

 -Contains code for the main web interface of the project.

 * static/
+-Contains the css style sheet for the web GUI

 * templates/
+-Contians the home html page.

 * uploads/
 -Contains gpx files that the user uploads for duration of reverse geocoding process.
+Files are delete after use for security reasons.

 * tests/
+-Contians .gpx files that you can use to test your setup.

 ## Acknowledgments-
 This project uses reverse geocoding serveces from https://geoservices.tamu.edu/ API to convert latlon data to street addresses.